Jaleel-VS/Jaleel-VS/README.md

 ### Goals for 2024 🥅

-- Learn to test React, Rust, and Python code
+- Learn to test React, Go, and Python code
 - Explore more AI-related content
-- Do more blockchain projects

 ## My personal projects 📽